fmerg/pymerkle/USAGE.md

 Constructor of the `validations.ProofValidator` class.

-This class wraps the `validate_proof` functionality by employing the `validations.ValidationReceipt` class in order to organize any validation result in nice format.
+This class wraps the `validateProof` functionality by employing the `validations.ValidationReceipt` class in order to organize any validation result in nice format.
 If an argument `validations_dir` is provided, validated receipts are stored in `.json` files inside the configured directory.

 - **validations_dir** (_str_) [optional], absolute path of the directory where validation receipts will be stored as `.json` files (cf. the `.validate` method below).
 Defaults to `None` if unspecified, in which case validation receipts are not to be automatically stored